Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question #9  💩💩💩

-DRAG DROP Your company has four projects.
+Your company has four projects.
 The version control requirements for each project are shown in the following table.

 | Project | Requirement |
 | :--- | :--- |